dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 Depending on the command you used to install the operator, you may need to use a different Helm release name or namespace.

+This will also automatically disable Dash0 monitoring for all namespaces.

 Optionally, remove the namespace that has been created for the operator: